Porcelain veneers are strong, durable, stain-resistant, and long-lasting

 Use common sense and listen to your dentist so you can take good care of your porcelain veneers.
 Here are just some of the guidelines to follow to maintain your oral health and your beautiful smile makeover:

 Get Porcelain Veneers from Your Philadelphia Dentist

 Porcelain veneers are an investment, one that you should be motivated to take care of so it can last for years.
-Get the right kind of veneers for your smile makeover from our experienced dentists at Dentistry for Life in Philadelphia.
+Get the right kind of veneers for your smile makeover from our experienced dentists at Dentistry for Life.
 Contact us today to schedule your consultation.

 Philadelphia dentist offers saturday and sunday appointments.

 Our office is located at 1601 Walnut Street #1217 in Philadelphia.
 We offer appointments seven days a week to make dental care convenient for you and your schedule: